 I wrote!
 Reader NotesGo to section

-Paleontologists rescued about 70 percent of this animal from the Lujan Age, including teeth, part of its limbs and articulated spine, from which they will date in the laboratory to determine its age.
+Paleontologists rescued about 70 percent of this animal from the Luxurian Age, including teeth, part of its limbs and articulated spine, from which they will make laboratory dating to specify its age.

-The director of the Paleontological Museum of San Pedro, José Luis Aguilar, found these fossils a few weeks ago when he was conducting a survey at the Campo Spósito site, located east of the San Pedro party.
+The director of the Paleontological Museum of San Pedro, José Luis Aguilar, found these fossils a few weeks ago when he was carrying out a survey at the Campo Spósito site, located east of the San Pedro party.

-In this area, crossed by a system of streams and streams, 24 species of mammals and reptiles of different sizes have been found in the last 17 years, the report says.
+In this area, crossed by a system of streams and streams, 24 species of mammals and reptiles of varying sizes have been found in the last 17 years, the report notes.

-“ The first thing I could see was a fragment of one of the femurs,” Aguilar said, saying that, the next day, he returned with the Museum team and, after a week of work, they managed to “rescue much of the body of this deer belonging to the genus Morenelaphus, of which only had known fragmentary remains until now.”
+“ The first thing I could see was a fragment of one of the femurs,” Aguilar said, and said that, the next day, he returned with the Museum team and, after a week of tasks, they managed to “rescue much of the body of this deer belonging to the genus Morenelaphus, from which only knew fragmentary remains until now.”

-The team that carried out the rescue tasks in Campo Spósito was also composed of Matías Switun, Julio Simonini and Gabriel Tettamanti.
+The team that performed the rescue tasks in Campo Sposito was also composed of Matías Swistun, Julio Simonini and Gabriel Tettamanti.

-“ The specimen has an excellent state of preservation and will be identified from its teeth” and “cranial and postcranial elements, which is a novel feature since fossil deer historically identify themselves by their antlers,” said researcher Germán Gasparini (Museum of La Plata - Conicet)
+“ The specimen has an excellent state of preservation and will be identified from its teeth” and “cranial and postcranial elements, which is a novel feature since fossil deer are historically identified by their antlers,” said researcher Germán Gasparini (Museo de La Plata - Conicet)

-This type of finding “provides the possibility of conducting research with a comprehensive approach”, in which Dr. Nicolás Chimento and researchers from Brazil, Spain and the United States will also participate, he said.
+This type of finding “provides the possibility of conducting research with a comprehensive approach”, in which Dr. Nicolás Chimento and researchers from Brazil, Spain and the United States will also participate, he valued.

-“ It was a medium to large herbivore animal, which became extinct along with all the megammals and a large number of large mammals some 8,000 years ago,” he said, “not being able to overcome the alterations” in the vegetation due to “successive climatic changes” and the arrival of the human being”.
+“ It was a medium to large herbivorous animal, which was extinct along with all megamammals and a large number of large mammals some 8,000 years ago,” he said, “when it was not able to overcome the alterations” in vegetation by “successive climatic changes” and upon the arrival of the human being”.

-Chimento explained that they now compare these fossils “with extinct and current genera” and that they observed “fairly clear differences that will allow to infer details of their diet, size” and other aspects.
+Chimento explained that they now compare these fossils “with extinct and current genera” and that they observed “quite clear differences that will allow to infer details of their diet, size” and other aspects.